BAJAJ FINSERV DIRECT LIMITED

 Low-Risk, High-Return Investments to Consider in 2024–25

-To grow your funds and beat the inflation, it is crucial to opt for a balanced investment strategy.
-A key part of this strategy is diversification of portfolio, which you can achieve by investing in certain high-return, low-risk investment avenues.
+To grow your funds and beat inflation, it is crucial to opt for a balanced investment strategy.
+A key part of this strategy is diversification of your portfolio, which you can achieve by investing in certain high return investments that carry lower risk.

-• Some schemes offer tax deduction liability under different sections of the Income Tax Act of 1961
+• Tax deductions under applicable sections of the Income Tax Act, 1961

-As an investor, it is natural for you to want to invest your hard-earned money in high-return, low-risk investments.
+As an investor, it is natural for you to want to invest your hard-earned money in low risk high return investments.
 But then, investors need to be aware of such options in India.
 Fortunately, there are many.

-Here’s an overview of 12 types of high-yield, low-risk investments that you may consider.
+Here’s an overview of 12 types of high return investments that you may consider.

 Debt Mutual Funds